 Though not required by legislation, both the full Board of Directors and the two sub-committees would normally meet four times in a calendar year with additional meetings called at the pleasure of the Chairperson.
 Board members are expected to review materials and documents in preparation for Board and sub-committee meetings.

-The Newfoundland and Labrador Housing Corporation is seeking to fill four positions on the Board of Directors.
+The Newfoundland and Labrador Housing Corporation is seeking to fill six positions on the Board of Directors.
 Expressions of interest are being sought from individuals who possess the experience and qualifications identified in the board profile.
 Consideration will be given to a variety of demographic factors to ensure the board is representative of the population they serve.